 Check the alignment and tension of the idler pulley and if all appears OK, do not worry about the ‘roughness’ at this time.
 It is probably caused by the chain and the small sprocket not matching well and, once you have ridden the bike for a few minutes, with the motor running, this will disappear.

 There are two types of carburetor that are typically provided with bicycle motor kits.
 The basic carburetor is the NT carb which has been provided with kits for over 20 years.

-There is also a more sophisticated carburetor, the Rongtong carburetor, which has been supplied with premium bicycle motor kits since 2015.
+There is also a more sophisticated carburettor, the Rongtong carburettor, which has been supplied with premium bicycle motor kits since 2015.

 The two carburetors are quite different in their construction.
 We have, therefore, provided links to separate articles on how to fit and tune these carburetors.